wwucyber/wwucybersite_old_archive/content/about.md

 ## Welcome to the Cybersecurity Club!

-We're looking forward to having a great year.
+We're looking forward to having a great year in 2019 & 2020.
-Check out the [calendar](../calendar) page for any future activities.
+Check out the [calendar](../calendar) page for our future activities.

 Our plans for this year include:
 * Capture-the-Flag competitions and CCDC practice
 * CCNA and networking study sessions
+* Creating virtual testing environments on top of physical hardware
 * Trips to visit security companies & teams
 * Internship and job-seeking guidance, resume reviews, etc